ehab180hb/tessel2framework/README.md

 # Tessel 2 firmware development framework

-This project is intended to give you a kick start developing firmwares from [Tessel 2](https://tessel.io/) devices.
+This project is intended to give you a kick start developing a firmware for [Tessel 2](https://tessel.io/) devices.

 ## Prerequisites